s60sc/ESP32_VoiceChanger/README.md

 ## Installation

-Download github files into the Arduino IDE sketch folder, removing `-master` from the application folder name.
+Download github files into the Arduino IDE sketch folder, removing `-main` from the application folder name.
 Compile with PSRAM enabled if available, and the following Partition scheme:
 * ESP32 - `Minimal SPIFFS (...)`
 * ESP32S3 - `8M with spiffs (...)`